mlabs-haskell/plutus-simple-model/README.md

 ```

 We create transaction by accumulation of monoidal parts.
 As plutus Tx is monoid it's convenient
-to assemble it from little parts.
+to assemble it from tiny parts.
 For our task there are just two parts:

 * for inputs and outputs for user spend
 * pay prize to the script and form right datum for it.